Teaching English in Vietnam: Celebrating Tet - The Lunar New Year

 "Chúc mừng năm mới!"

-"Happy New Year" in Vietnamese and greetings on Saturday - January 25, 2020 as the Vietnamese welcome the "Year of the rat!"
+"Happy New Year" in Vietnamese and greetings on February 10, 2024 as the Vietnamese welcome the "Year of the Cat!"
 Known as "Tet," the Vietnamese celebration of the New Year represents the most important annual holiday in Vietnamese culture, and is a certain highlight for those teaching English in Vietnam.
 Through trade, geographical proximity and invasion, Vietnam, like many nations in Asia, features strong cultural influences from China, and celebrates the New Year according to the same lunar calendar.
 While there are some parallels between the Vietnamese celebrations of Tet and Chinese Lunar New Year, the Vietnamese version is unique and distinct in many facets.

 The name "Tet" is an abbreviation of Tet Nguyen Dan, which literally means “the first morning of the first day of the new period.”
 Tet marks the beginning of a New Year on the lunar calendar and the beginning of the spring.
 In a land where agriculture has been at the heart of civilization from the very beginning, the celebration of Tet provides a perfect opportunity to celebrate the union of humanity and nature, and also of the living and the dead.
-2019 is the Year of the Pig and the New Year will begin on February 5, 2019.
+2023 was the Year of the Water Cat and the New Year of the Dragon will begin on February 10, 2024.

 Tet Traditions & Celebrations